SarahTK60/RealWorldVue/README.md

-# real-world-vue
+# Real World Vue

 This project is a practical exercise from the [VueMastery](https://www.vuemastery.com/) tutorial "Real World Vue 3"

 ## Clone this repository

-Open a terminal
+- Open a terminal
-Change the current working directory to the location where you want the cloned directory Type
+- Change the current working directory to where you want to place the cloned directory
+- Type

 ```sh
 git clone https://github.com/SarahTK60/RealWorldVue.git